TamarahOrubebe/MongoDB-practice/README.md

 ## Description

-This is a persistent blog app
+This is a persistent blog app.